March 31, 2025.

-March 31, 2025.
-Doras Dhagda, near Kilrain, Scotland.
+Location: Doras Dagda, near Kilrain, Scotland.

-A shout from the training ground drew my gaze.
+A shout from the training ground drew his gaze.
 Teenage apprentices, newly gifted with magic that morning, fumbled spells under Snow's guidance.
-Calum, a lanky lad in a tartan sash, thrust his hands forward, his Flame Spark flaring wild.
-Flames crackled, igniting a patch of grass.
-"Oi, Calum, ye'll torch the glen!"
-Fiona jabbed, her Gust puffing smoke.
-"Your spark's weaker than my gran's!"
+Calum, a lanky lad in a tartan sash, thrust his hands forward, his Flame Bolt flaring wild.
+It careened off course in a wild and unpredictable arc before crashing into the grass.
+Flames crackled, igniting a patch in thick white smoke.
+Robert chuckled as Fiona shouted, "Oi, Calum, ye'll torch the glen!"
+Her Gust spell belched pink smoke.
+"Your magic's weaker than my gran's, And she's buried back north!"
 Calum shot back, grinning.
-System Alert: Spell Misfire - Flame Spark Overload.
-Snow twirled her staff, a Frost Wave: Rank 5 quenching the fire in a shimmer of mist.
-"Focus, you lot," she said, voice warm.
-I caught her eye, smiling at her ease.
-She rolled her eyes, amused, as the teens' banter flared anew.

-"Master Robert, meet our first Kobrute," Graleth rumbled, voice deep as thunder.
+"Master Robert, meet our first Kobrute," Graleth rumbled, his voice deep as thunder.
 "Kobold and brute, paired for strength and cunning."

-I studied them, words catching.
+Robert studied them, words catching.
 "Graleth, this is remarkable."
 The brute's crystals shimmered, its steps fluid.
 The kobold tugged the reins, easing the brute into a combat stance.

 The kobold squeaked, waving his lance.
 "I'm the brains!
 I guide, aim, strike!"
 He slung a shortbow from his back, grinning.
 "I shoot from here, guard big guy from magic or sneaky foes.
 Spot threats early."

-I nodded, struck by the kobold's role.
+Robert nodded, struck by the kobold's role.
 "So you're lookout, strategist, ranged support?"

 The kobold puffed his chest.
 "Aye, m'lord!
 Kobold sees, brute crushes!"
 He smirked.
 "They never expect me up here."

-I grinned, arms crossed.
+Robert grinned, arms crossed.
 "Clever.
 Very clever."

 Graleth pointed to the brute.
 "It smashes barriers, uproots trees, swings boulders like pebbles.
 Crystal arms hit hard, and its hide stops most blades."